codecygen/071-NextJS-First-App/README.md

 This is my first Next.js app.

+To install a project:
+1) Install Node.js if not installed.
+2) "npx create-next-app"
-Next.js servers are run with "npm run dev" command
+3) Next.js servers are run with "npm run dev" command

 "pages" folder
 - "/pages/index.js" loads the default webpage "http://our-domain".